Myanmar at the Asian Games: Medals by Games

+List of medalists

 Indoor Games results

 Myanmar has sent its delegates to all editions of the Asian Indoor Games.
 The 2007 Games in Macau, held from 26 October to 3 November 2007, were the only revision of the Games in which Myanma athletes won medals (two silver).
 Myanmar did not medal at the 2005 and 2009 Asian Indoor Games.

 Beach Games results

 Myanma contingents have competed in both the editions of the Asian Beach Games—a biennial multi-sport event which features sporting events played on sea beach.
 Myanmar finished in ninth place in the 2008 Games in Bali, winning a total of five medals (including two gold).
 Two silvers were won by Myanma athletes during the 2010 Games in Muscat, and the nation fell to the 17th spot in the final medal table standings.

 Martial Arts Games results

 Myanmar competed in the First Asian Martial Arts Games held in Bangkok, Thailand, from 1 to 9 August 2009.
 Two medals were won by Myanmar in the Games, one silver and a bronze, leading to the country finishing 28th in the medal table.